iAgentNTU/iAgentNTU.github.io/_people/Wei-Jie_Chen.md

 My research interests include but not limit to Artificial Intelligence, Machine Learning and Data Science.

-Have been to UK for six months as an exchange student, love exploring new things and traveling around the world.
+And I've been to UK for six months as an exchange student, love exploring new things and traveling around the world.